liaof/challenge-14/README.md

 a group project, the scope of said challenge is understandbly smaller; much of the work required has been done in the preceeding two weeks in the module homework.
 That said, a revamp of the entire backend and frontend was needed to bring the functionality inline with the challenge requirements.
-This is a simple but very important exercise because the usage of a template for multiple tasks is a great efficancy booster, reflected in the very concept of MVC structuring
+This is a simple but very important exercise because the usage of a template for multiple tasks is a great efficancy booster, reflected in the very concept of MVC structurings

 ### [Program in action](https://www.youtube.com/watch?v=vtFeduhYlgE)